About this journal

 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article under a Creative Commons license agreement.

-Indexing, Archiving and Preservation
+Indexing, archiving and preservation

 The journal’s publisher, University of Westminster Press, makes content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.